paseo-network/paseo-action-submission/rfcs/onboard_infrastructure_providers.md

 ### Introduction

-It seems reasonable that being Paseo a community testnet not a single party has to make all the efforts of maintaining this platform.
-At the same time, moving away from a single operator should not compromise the availablity of the network.
+Paseo is a decentralised community testnet, we want to open the opportunity for validators in the ecosystem to contribute to the success and scaling of the network.

-This RFC talks about how different infrastructure providers can support Paseo network.
+This RFC (PAS) discusses about how different infrastructure providers can join and contribute to the Paseo network.

 ### Background

-Different members of the Polkadot ecosystem have expressed interest to participate in this initiative.
-A selection criteria is necessary to don't compromise the network while allowing as many parties as possible.
+Many individuals and companies that provide infrastructure in the Polkadot ecosystem have expressed interest to participate in Paseo.
+A selection criteria is necessary to ensure high standards which avoid compromises or downtime to the network, while allowing as many parties as possible.

 Infrastructure providers can run validators following the information detailed in [#20](https://github.com/paseo-network/paseo-rfcs/issues/20).

 ### Proposal

-Interested infrastructure providers (referred as _Contributor_ or _the contributor_ from here on) should open a PR in this repository and label is as `infra onboarding`.
+Interested infrastructure providers (referred as _Contributor_ or _the contributor_ from here on) should open a PR in this repository and label it, `infra onboarding``.

 In this PR they should create a file as described in [#20](https://github.com/paseo-network/paseo-rfcs/issues/20):